 TGm Editor: Please make the following changes to the paragraphs shown below in this sub-clause:

 A Measurement Report subelement with the Measurement Type field equal to LCI (see Table 9-125 (Measurement Type field definitions for measurement reports)) is optionally present.
 If present, the subelement has the same format as the Measurement Report element with Measurement Type field equal to LCI.The subelement indicates the LCI of the neighbor STA and further includes the Z subelement, or the subelement indicates an unknown LCI (see 11.22.6.7 (LCI and Location Civic retrieval using FTM procedure)).
 The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.
-The Co-Located BSSID List subelement is present in the Measurement Report subelement of the Neighbor Report element, when there is at least one other BSS that is co-located with the reporting BSS.
+The Co-Located BSSID List subelement is present in the Measurement Report subelement of the Neighbor Report element, when there is at least one other BSS that is co-located within the same physical device as the reporting BSS.

 A Measurement Report subelement with the Measurement Type field equal to Location Civic (see Table 9-125 (Measurement Type field definitions for measurement reports)) is optionally present.
 If present, the subelement has the same format as the Measurement Report element with Measurement Type field equal to Location Civic, and the subelement indicates the civic address of the transmitting STA or an unknown civic address (see 11.22.6.7 (LCI and Location Civic retrieval using FTM procedure)).
 The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.
-The Co-Located BSSID List subelement is present in the Measurement Report subelement of the Neighbor Report element, when there is at least one other BSS that is co-located with the reporting BSS.
+The Co-Located BSSID List subelement is present in the Measurement Report subelement of the Neighbor Report element, when there is at least one other BSS that is co-located within the same physical device as the reporting BSS.
 When a Measurement Report subelement with Measurement Type field equal to LCI that includes a Co-Located BSSID List subelement is present, the Co-Located BSSID List subelement is not present in the Measurement Report subelement with Measurement Type field equal to Location Civic.

 AP Geospatial Location ANQP-element